 What Is a Statement Credit?

-Credit card companies use a statement credit to issue a credit to your accounts, such as cash back or other reward you have earned.
+Credit card companies use a statement credit to issue a credit to your accounts, such as cash back or other rewards you have earned.
 Essentially, you receive money from your card issuer for a specific reason.

 Finding documentation of your statement credit varies among credit card companies.
 Generally, though, you will see it on your monthly statement under transactions or account activity.